A God-given Assignment, Capacity, And Desire

 The Gift Of Prophecy

 The gift of prophecy is the special ability that God gives to certain members of the body of Christ to speak biblical truths to current issues with conviction and clarity.
+They are able to discern false doctrines and warn God’s people about deception.
+Their desire is to promote obedience to the Word and address heart issues that could lead people into sin.
 The gift of prophecy can be used in the local church by those engaging with the current needs of society to address community or moral issues.
 These Christians can speak up for the unborn, address political issues and societal injustices, as well as address the church regarding topics others might find uncomfortable to difficult.

 The Gift Of Teaching